 In one of His teaching sessions, the parable of the talents, Jesus spoke of persons who received differing resources, “each according to his own ability” (Matthew 25:14-30).
 After a time, these individuals were to render an account of their activities.
 Based on what they presented, coupled with their explanation, the results were assessed with either a positive or negative outcome.

-While we tend to focus perhaps on the “lazy servant” who did nothing to increase what he had been given, we should also consider the second servant, who received two talents.
-Although the results he presented were fewer than those of the first, the second servant received the same rating, “Well done, good and faithful servant; you were faithful over a few things, I will make you ruler over many things.
+While we tend to focus perhaps on the “lazy servant” who did nothing to increase what he had been given, we should also consider the second servant, who gained two talents.
+Although the results he presented were fewer than those of the servant who gained five talents, the second servant received the same rating, “Well done, good and faithful servant; you were faithful over a few things, I will make you ruler over many things.
 Enter into the joy of your lord” (Matthew 25:21, 23).